hemikak/website/content/en/docs/setup/minikube.md

 ### Services

-To access a service exposed via a node port, run this command in a shell after starting Minikube to get the address:
+To access a Service exposed via a node port, run this command in a shell after starting Minikube to get the address:

 ```shell
 minikube service [-n NAMESPACE] [--url] NAME